 - Nonfunctional blower: A defective motor or unbalanced fan can prevent airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified specialists at Chief/Bauer Service Experts to take care of the issue.
+If your AC freezes up, contact the ACE-certified specialists at Chief/Bauer Service Experts to take care of the issue.
 We have years of experience helping homeowners check their air conditioners, and we’re sure we can get things operating again in no time.
 Contact us at 217-689-2469 to schedule air conditioning repair in Champaign with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.